-Reviewing and Updating the Constitution, Financial Regulations, Scheme of Delegation and Procurement Standing Orders which clearly define how decisions are taken and the processes and controls to manage risks
+Reviewing and Updating the Constitution, Financial Regulations, Scheme of Delegation and Commissioning & Procurement Standing Orders which clearly define how decisions are taken and the processes and controls to manage risks to enable the Constitution to remain fit for purpose.
+During 2014/15 the Scheme of Delegation has been amended in order to ensure that it is up to date.
+It has not been necessary to make more substantial changes to the Constitution during 2014/15.

 The Council's Constitution sets out how the Council operates and the processes for policy and decision making.
-Various amendments were made to the Constitution and approved by Council during 2013/14 to enable the Constitution to remain fit for purpose.
-During 2013/14 the Scheme of Delegation has been amended in order to ensure that it is up to date.
-It has not been necessary to make more substantial changes to the Constitution during 2013/14.
+Various amendments were made to the Constitution and approved by Council during 2014/15

-Financial Regulations and Procurement policies are in the process of being reviewed in June 2014.
+Financial Regulations and Commissioning & Procurement policies were reviewed in June 2014.